Key Concepts

 The use of api.goNextView()

-means that even if we change the order of our Views in the overall flow of our experiment we don't need to update our code.
-This means it's easy to share your Views with others and to reuse them in different experiments.
+means that even if we change the order of our Views in the overall flow of our experiment, we don't need to update our code.
+This makes it easy to share your Views with others and reuse them in different experiments.

 Hopefully this gives you a sense of how Smile's API can be used to build experiments.
-Smile's API provides many more complex features which is introduced in the rest of the documentation.
-But before we get into these advanced features, we will now walk through the process of placing this View in the Timeline.
+Smile's API provides many more complex features which are introduced in the rest of the documentation.
+But before we get into these advanced features, let's walk through the process of placing this View in the Timeline.

 All the files that you regularly need to edit are in the src/user